-Over the course of the last decade the buzz around stem cell therapies has begun to pick back up.
-These radical treatments aim to cure anything from chronic joint pain to degenerative heart, brain, and bone illnesses.
+Over the last decade, the buzz around autologous stem cell therapies has begun to pick back up.
+These innovative treatments aim to cure anything from chronic joint pain to degenerative heart, brain, and bone illnesses.

-Well, the short answer is no, but there are instances where there may be some kind of coverage.
+The short answer is no, but there are instances where there may be some kind of coverage.

 Background: Stem Cell Therapies in the US